kubernetes/kube-state-metrics/docs/README.md

 ## CLI Arguments

-Additionally, options for `kube-state-metrics` can be passed when executing as a CLI, or in a kubernetes/openshift environment.
+Additionally, options for `kube-state-metrics` can be passed when executing as a CLI, or in a kubernetes / openshift environment.
 More information can be found here: [CLI Arguments](cli-arguments.md)